-Where permanent identification is needed, there are three suitable alternatives for marking steel fabrications to be hot-dip galvanized.
-Each enables items to be rapidly identified after galvanizing and at the job site (Figure 37).
+Where permanent identification is needed, there are three suitable alternatives for marking steel fabrications to be hotdip galvanized.
+Each enables items to be rapidly identified after galvanizing and at the job site (Figure 38).

-Figure 37: Permanent identification
+Figure 38: Permanent identification

 Stamp the surface of the item using die-cut deep stencils or a series of center punch-marks.
 These marks should be placed in a standard position on each of the members, preferably toward the center.
 They should be a minimum of 1/2-inch (13 mm) high and 1/32-inch (0.8 mm) deep to ensure readability after galvanizing.
-This method should not be used to mark fracture-critical members.
+This method should not be used to mark nonredundant steel tension members (NSTMs).